Out of the Past: Background and production

+Daniel Mainwaring wrote Build My Gallows High while on retreat after writing six movies in one year.
+He was also slightly burned out on detective fiction, having written several novels featuring a sleuthing reporter named Robin Bishop.
+He read a poem by an African-American writer that provided the title for the novel.

+One scholar deduced that the poem in question is "Haman" from Benjamin Cutler Clark's The Past, Present, and Future (1867).
+The poem is about Haman's machinations and includes the line, "At length a gallows high he swung, upon which all were to be hung..."

+A script reader at RKO Pictures recommended the novel as a "worthy addition to the rough, tough school of Chandler, Cain and Burnett...presents an almost perfect story for an actor like Bogart".
+William Dozier approved the purchase for $20,000, which included Mainwaring as screenwriter.
+Gallup's Audience Research recommended RKO change the title to Out of the Past.
+Warren Duff was unsure about Mainwaring's first draft.
+One of the problems was The Kid narrated the film, which convoluted the structure.
+Duff paid James M. Cain $20,000 to re-write it, but the second draft was so flawed Duff hired Mainwaring back to finish the screenplay.

 Out of the Past was produced by RKO Pictures, and the key personnel—director Jacques Tourneur, cinematographer Nicholas Musuraca, actors Mitchum and Greer, along with Albert S. D'Agostino's design group—were long-time RKO collaborators.
-Although the studio focused on making B-films during the early 1940s, the post-World War-II Out of the Past was given a comparatively lavish budget.
+Although the studio focused on making B-films during the early 1940s, the post–World War II Out of the Past was given a comparatively lavish budget.

 John Garfield and Dick Powell turned down the lead.
 Kirk Douglas, in only his third credited screen performance, plays a supporting role but a central part in the story as Mitchum's antagonist.
 The next time Mitchum and Douglas played major roles in the same picture was in the 1967 Western The Way West, alongside Richard Widmark.

 Musuraca also shot Tourneur's 1942 RKO horror film Cat People.

-Reception
+Reception and legacy

 The film made a profit of $90,000.

 Out of the Past is considered one of the greatest of all films noir.
 Robert Ottoson hailed the film as "the ne plus ultra of forties film noir".
 Bosley Crowther, the film critic for The New York Times in 1947, complimented the crime drama's direction and performances, although he did find the latter portion of the screenplay hard to follow:

 Shortly after the film's release, the staff of the widely read trade publication Variety also gave it a positive review: